Connect with Advanced Leadership

 Lunch with Leaders brings together an experienced senior leader and a small group of inquisitive students (6-8) to discuss challenging topics in the context of a business lunch.
 It is about the power of conversation and – more importantly – human interaction.
 Students see how a leader treats people, grapples with challenging issues, listens to different perspectives, and perhaps evolves in his/her thinking with the insights shared by others.

 CCAL Research Roundtables

-The CCAL Research Roundtables are an example of our commitment to bringing applied research on ethics, governance and performance challenges confronting business leaders to our community.
+The CCAL Research Roundtables are an example of our commitment to bringing applied research on leadership, ethics, governance and performance challenges confronting business leaders to our community.